StefanYves/TOP-Library/README.md

 # How to Use
 Clone this repository to your local machine.
-Open the index.html file in your preferred web browser.
 Start managing your reading list by adding, editing, and marking books as read or unread.

 # Lessons Learned